Requisition #: 9412. Salary Range: $23 – $31 per hour, depending on experience. Application Closes: not posted.

 Are you a college student passionate about improving safety and health outcomes?
 Does your degree program require an internship?

-SAIF Corporation is offering a summer internship program for college students pursuing a degree in occupational safety, industrial hygiene, ergonomics, nursing, public health, or environmental safety and health.
+SAIF is offering a summer internship program for college students pursuing a degree in occupational safety, industrial hygiene, ergonomics, nursing, public health, or environmental safety and health.

 At SAIF, we’re not your typical insurance company.
 We’re on a mission to transform workplaces across Oregon into safe havens for employees.
 As a publicly owned workers’ compensation insurer, we’re committed to creating a healthier, safer workforce.